evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 ## Drivetrain

-Porsche Taycan GTS has an all-wheel drive system supported by two motors.
+Porsche Taycan Turbo has an all-wheel drive system supported by two motors.
 One on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

-You can order Porsche Taycan GTS with an alternative Adaptive Air Suspension suspension.
+You can order Porsche Taycan Turbo with an alternative Adaptive Air Suspension suspension.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 103 mm and max 127 mm.
+Minimum ground clearance is 103 mm and max 128 mm.

 ### Steering

-Dynamic steering is standard on Porsche Taycan GTS.
+Dynamic steering is standard on Porsche Taycan Turbo.
 Dynamic steering varies the steering ratio as a function of driving speed.
 In addition,  rear-wheel steering is optional.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes